 Ouch.
 That was low.
-What I'd said to him hadn't been anywhere near that mean.
+What I'd said hadn't been anywhere near that mean.

 I'd somehow, erroneously, convinced myself the damage couldn't be too bad, since Keel hadn't said anything and he'd spent the majority of his time here looking right at me.
 But that'd been dumb.
 I should have known when it came to me, he only saw the blood.

 He hadn't even asked my name.
 Still.

 "Shall we see what can be done, then?"
-Boras said, finally letting the blood thing drop.
+Boras said, obviously deciding to let the blood thing drop.

 I shifted myself on the mattress so the lacerated side of my face was exposed and tilted my head.
 I'd didn't want him anywhere near me, but if he didn't doctor the wounds, no one else would, and it wasn't like Keel's tongue had any healing properties.

 Boras said nothing as he disinfected the rawest areas and stitched up my cheek.
-The sharp, piercing jabs accompanying the white string he pulled through my skin soon coalesced into a single pulsing agony and I drifted away again – just like when I was with the King.
+The sharp, piercing jabs accompanying the clear thread he pulled through my skin soon coalesced into a single pulsing agony and I drifted away again.
 I didn't want to think of the extent of the damage, and every stitch was a further reminder of it.

-When Boras was done with my face, he cleaned and wrapped my neck wound, but this time he had proper bandages instead of that useless neck brace.
-Had they had to order more supplies now that the King had a new plaything?
+When Boras was done with my face, he cleaned and wrapped my neck wound, but this time he had proper surgical dressing instead of that useless neck brace.
+Had they had to order more supplies now that the king had a new plaything?

-"He's not coming today," Boras said as he packed up his makeshift medical kit – a black gym bag with assorted bandages and disinfectants in it.
+"He's not coming today," Boras said as he packed up his makeshift medical kit - a black gym bag with assorted bandages, gauze and disinfectants in it.

 My head shot up.
 Did he just read my mind?